‘The roar I hear is the next stage of the rocket firing’: MAPS technology and the new age of vaccine development

 A vaccine manufacturing production line in action

-The research that paved the way for MAPS started in the late 1990s.
+The research that paved the way for MAPS technology started in the late 1990s.

 Dormitzer, then a fellow in the infectious disease program at Harvard Medical School, recalls crossing paths with another young doctor, Richard Malley, and hearing about his nascent research at Boston Children’s Hospital.
 Malley had just started investigating new vaccines against pneumococcal diseases and other pathogens.